iter8-tools/iter8/mkdocs/docs/usage/metrics/how-iter8-queries-metrics.md

 # How Iter8 queries metrics

 !!! abstract "Params interpolation"
     During an experiment, in each iteration, for each metric, and for each app-version, Iter8 uses an HTTP query to retrieve the current metric value.
-The params of this HTTP query are constructed by interpolating the `spec.params` stanza of the metric.
+The params of this HTTP query are constructed by interpolating the `spec.params` field of the metric.

 ## How Iter8 interpolates params

-* For each object in the `spec.params` stanza of a metric, Iter8 interpolates its `value` string.
+* For each object in the `spec.params` field of a metric, Iter8 interpolates its `value` string.
     - `$interval` is replaced by the total time elapsed since the start of the experiment.
     - `$name` is replaced by the name of the app-version.
     - Any other placeholder (i.e., string beginning with `$`) is replaced by the value of the corresponding variable associated with the app version.[^1]